ictTuri/LMS-ikub-intership/README.md

 ---
 #### Maven Testing
 * Run Maven Clean and Then Maven Test
-* Main Profile set to "mongo"
+* Main Profile set to "mongo" or "sql"
-* Mongo Repository Tested along with Repository Interface
+* Mongo Repository Tested along with Sql Repository
+* 80% code coverage on tests

 ---
 #### Technical details on testing